 Can you withdraw money from your ISA account?

-Please note that the value of a Stock & Shares ISA can fall as well as rise, and you could get back less than you put in.
 With a Cash ISA, please bear in mind that inflation can reduce the buying power of your money, particularly if the interest rate is less than the rate of inflation.
-Your exact tax benefits will depend on your circumstances and may change in the future.
+Your exact tax benefits will depend on your personal circumstances and may change in the future.

 What happens when you take money out of an ISA?

-For the 2024/2025 tax year, the combined ISA allowance is £20,000.
+For the 2026/2027 tax year, the combined ISA allowance is £20,000.
 Even if you take some out, you can't put in more than £20,000 in total, unless you have a flexible ISA.
-If you do, you can take out money and put it back in within the same year without losing your ISA allowance.
+If you do, you can take out money and put it back in within the same year without reducing your ISA allowance.
 However, if you take money out and don't replace it within the tax year, you can't carry over any unused allowance to the next year.

 Do you pay tax when you withdraw from an ISA?